Workload Charter

 Our employees have a fair and reasonable workload.

-We have a commitment to directed time as set out in the STPACD for Teaching staff; and appropriate working hours for Leadership and Support staff.
+We have a commitment to directed time as set out in the STPACD for Teaching staff, and appropriate working hours for Leadership and Support staff.

 The culture within our schools promotes vulnerable trust, leaders show compassion and actively foster a culture that aligns to our Gospel values.

-Voices are heard and valued - all staff, pupils, parents and the wider communities we serve are encouraged to speak their truth.
-We have systems in place that support this across all stakeholders and will continue to develop these as we grow.
+Voices are heard and valued — all staff, pupils, parents and the wider communities we serve are encouraged to speak their truth.
+We have systems in place that support this across all stakeholders and continue to develop these as we grow.

 The health, safety and wellbeing of our employees is essential to building better schools, better communities and better futures in Christ.